Kaiming-Y/nl2spec_plus/README.md

-## METHODS for inferring the relationships between entities
+## METHODS for reasoning the relationships between entities

 ### Method 1: Semantic extraction + Translation to LTL